qbead/qbeadWebsite/content/book/sight.md

 ![An up-close picture of a computer screen, showing the red, green, and blue subpixels, making up the white background. (image credit to Wikimedia)](/images/bookpics/lcd_pixels_macro.jpg "An up-close picture of a computer screen, showing the red, green, and blue subpixels, making up the white background")

-The SpinWheel produces colorful displays using a similar method.
-If you look closely at a LED light on the SpinWheel, you can see that it contain 3 small light sources: one red, one green and one blue.
+The SpinWheel's colorful display uses a similar method.
+If you look closely at a LED light on the SpinWheel, you can see that it contain 3 small light sources: one red, one green, and one blue.
 Combining these lights in different intensities allows for a wide variety of colors to be displayed on the LEDs.
 This will allow us to program the SpinWheel to display beautiful colorful patterns (while using only a small set of hardware components).
 0-255 is the range used by the SpinWheel for the minimum and maximum of red, green, and blue allowed in the mixture (while these numbers look strange to a human, who would probably prefer the range 0-100, computers use binary numbers and it is more efficient to use ranges that are powers of 2, as in $256=2^8$).

 Below, you can move the sliders to see how all the colors of the rainbow can be made by mixing just red, green, and blue (or our eyes can be convinced of this, even if it is not true).